iotbzh/DEPRECATED_afb-aaaa/Controler-afb/README.md

 Note: Lua added functions systematically prefix.
 AGL standard AppFw functions are prefixed with AGL: (eg: AGL:notice(), AGL_success(), ...).
 User Lua functions added though the plugin and CTLP_Lua2C are prefix with plugin label (eg: MyPlug:HelloWorld1).

+### Debugging Facilities

+Controler Lua script are check for syntax from CMAKE template with Luac.
+When needed to go further an developer API allow to execute directly Lua command within controller context from Rest/Ws (api=control, verb=lua_doscript).
+DoScript API takes two other optional arguments func=xxxx where xxxx is the function to execute within Lua script and args a JSON object to provide input parameter.
+When funcname is not given by default the controller try to execute middle filename doscript-xxxx-????.lua.

+When executed from controller Lua script may use any AppFw Apis as well as any L2C user defined commands in plugin.

 ## Config Sample

 Here after a simple configuration sample.